Grafrajohn/GrahamArt/_posts/2020-02-25-reflections-philosophy-aesthetics.markdown

 It is apparent that each age is accompanied by an ideology which either determines the nature of that age as Hegel suggested, or is determined by the social and economic interests which are created in turn by the material conditions of the means of production, as Marx thought.
 The very fact that most art of the Renaissance period was commissioned by wealthy religious or aristocratic patrons tells us a lot about the ideology of those times and who dominated.
 Obviously artists had to conform to the expected moral and social standards, which amongst other things determined the dominant notions of beauty.

+In the twentieth century modern art challenged conventional notions of beauty and reflected the views of philosophers that traditional notions of art were collapsing.
+Picasso's Cubism and de Koonig and others' Abstract Expressionism in particular made public and intellectuals alike re-evaluate art.
+Was beauty now an outmoded concept?
+Many thought so.

-On the other hand the art of Andy Warhol emerged from counter-culture galleries in New York - a paradoxical combination of on the one hand capitalism and its commercialised culture and on the other hand a simultaneous reaction against it.
-Pop Art seemed to be at odds with the previous art movement of abstract expressionism, which was ironically backed by the CIA in its role of protector of the capitalist free enterprise system.
+In the 1960s the art of Andy Warhol emerged from counter-culture galleries in New York - a paradoxical combination of on the one hand capitalism and its commercialised culture and on the other hand, supposedly, a simultaneous reaction against it.
+Pop Art seemed to be at odds with the previous art movement of abstract expressionism, which was ironically backed by the CIA in its role of protector of the free enterprise system.
+Pop Art seemed to try and make the ordinary beautiful - a can of soup or a page from a comic book.
+In some ways it succeeded in forcing a re-evaluation of beauty.
+It also gave many people a lot of fun and often hinted that some of the art of the time had become too self-obsessed and humourless.

 In the post-modern era in which we now live some argue that there is no dominant cultural narrative; there are instead a number of quite different narratives which tend to reflect the economic, social and lifestyle interests of those who follow them.
-In the post-modern era is anything and everything beautiful or has beauty itself become a redundant concept in art?
+Therefore in post-modernism is anything and everything beautiful or has beauty itself become a relative and incidental concept in art?

+Some philosophers such as Roger Scruton insist that beauty is still important in aesthetics.
+Maybe a little beauty now and again does no harm and if anything goes, then beauty in works of art has as much right to exist as anything else.

 ## Is art good or bad?